 A tiny island off the coast of Sihanoukville, Koh Ta Kiev is a gorgeous hidden gem.
-There’s limited electricity and no Wi-Fi, but you’ll soon forget the comforts of home when you spend the morning snorkeling in gorgeous waters, the afternoon at a local fishing village eating freshly caught crab for lunch, and the evenings drinking the local absinthe and making new friends, and the night-time in a cute treehouse.
+There’s limited electricity and no Wi-Fi, but you’ll soon forget the comforts of home when you spend the morning snorkelling in gorgeous waters, the afternoon at a local fishing village eating freshly caught crab for lunch, the evenings drinking the local absinthe and making new friends and the night-time in a cute treehouse.

 The capital city of Cambodia, Phnom Penh has plenty of distressing history to share, but try not to skip the Genocide Museum or the Killing Fields.
 You can also visit the gorgeous Royal Palace and Silver Pagoda, and join a sunset boat trip down the river.